Ernie Els: 2006–2011: gradual recovery and comeback

-2012–present: fourth major championship and career volatility
+2012–2019: fourth major championship and career volatility

 Els started the 2012 season in his home country at the Volvo Golf Champions where he finished in a tie for second place after he and Retief Goosen lost out in a playoff to Branden Grace.
 Els was next in contention at the Transitions Championship, where he needed a win to qualify for the 2012 Masters.
 Els led the tournament for most of the final round and had the lead outright until the 16th hole.
 However, he finished the tournament bogey-bogey missing a short three-footer on the last hole to make a playoff.
 The tournament was eventually won by Luke Donald.
 In April, Els failed to qualify for the Masters for the first time since 1993.
 He was ranked 58th in the world prior to the tournament (the top 50 are given automatic invitations).
 Ultimately, Els's unsuccessful bids to qualify for the Masters was viewed as the likely end of his competitiveness on the PGA Tour.

 Els surprised the golfing world by winning the 2012 Open Championship in July by birding the 72nd hole.
 Adam Scott led by four shots after a birdie at the 14th hole, but bogeyed the final four holes to miss a playoff with Els by one stroke.
 Els's win rejuvenated his career and earned him 5-year exemptions to the other 3 majors.
-Els became the eighth player to win major tournaments in three different decades, joining his countryman Gary Player, Jack Nicklaus, Lee Trevino, Billy Casper, Raymond Floyd, John Henry Taylor, and Harry Vardon (Tiger Woods has since become the ninth).
+Els became the eighth player to win major tournaments in three different decades, joining his countryman Gary Player, Jack Nicklaus, Lee Trevino, Billy Casper, Raymond Floyd, John Henry Taylor, and Harry Vardon (Tiger Woods and Phil Mickelson have since become the ninth and tenth, respectively).
 Els's win also marked the third major champion out of the previous four major championships to be won with a type of long putter.
 His win reignited the controversy over the legality of long or anchored putters in golf.